THE MUDDLE FAMILIES

 John was a Flight Lieutenant in the 1660 Communications Unit when he was discharged on 5 July 1945.
 John and Patricia settled in Australia after the war.
 John's Distinguished Flying Cross was presented by registered post to the Bank of New South Wales in Gloucester, New South Wales on 12 March 1947, which was presumably where John was working.

-John and Sarah Ann’s eighth child was Thomas Muddle who was born in Dungog registration district in New South Wales on 10 October 1890.
+John and Sarah Ann’s eighth child was Thomas Muddle who was born at Telegra (modern spelling Tillegra) in the district of Munni on the Williams River about 8 miles north of Dungog in New South Wales on 10 October 1890.
 When he was about 23 years old Thomas married Emma Violet Hinton, who was about 22 and known as Violet, in Dungog registration district during 1913.
 Emma was the daughter of William and Ann Hinton, and her birth had been registered in Taree registration district in New South Wales during 1891.
 Thomas and Violet had one child born in Dungog registration district in 1918.

 Thomas died when he was about 73 years old, his death being registered in Lambton registration district in New South Wales during 1963.
 Nine years later Violet died when she was about 81 years old, her death being registered in Newcastle registration district in New South Wales during 1972.